 The university was founded all the way back in the 1100s, and it was a significant intellectual center in the 15th-16th centuries.
 But non-students still come to experience the Old City, which was declared a UNESCO World Heritage Site in 1988.

 7. San Sebastián

 Imagine calling a mountainous resort town home, with expansive blonde beaches and cobblestoned streets thronged with pintxo bars pairing local wines and bite-sized regional spreads.
-Enter: San Sebastián on the Bay of Biscay.
+Enter: San Sebastián (or Donostia as it's known by in the Basque language, Euskara) on the Bay of Biscay.

-Just south of France, the northeastern coastal city of San Sebastián is home to just over 180,000 people.
-It’s a cozy alternative to some of Spain’s more populous destinations, which means that students can truly immerse themselves in Spanish culture here.
-San Sebastián is part of the Basque region, so students can learn a bit of the Basque language, Euskadi, while there, too -- when their time is not consumed spent surfing at Playa de la Concha or Playa de Ondarreta.
+Just south of France, the northeastern coastal city of San Sebastián is home to just over 186,000 people.
+It’s a cozy alternative to some of Spain’s more populous destinations, which means that you can truly immerse yourself in the local culture here.
+San Sebastián is part of the Basque region, so you can learn a bit of the Basque language, Euskara, while there, too -- when not consumed by surfing at Playa de la Concha or Playa de Ondarreta.

 Popular Study Abroad Programs in San Sebastián:

 Situated on Spain’s southeastern Costa Blanca featuring blonde beaches and green parks, Alicante is a port city and the capital of the Alicante province.
 Its old town, Barrio de la Santa Cruz, is peppered with colored houses and an even more colorful food scene (read: winding streets thronged with tapas bars).

 Students are offered first-class educational opportunities at the University of Alicante, located in a pedestrian-friendly area that won't break the bank.